O-Hatem/O-Hatem.github.io/README.md

 This is me trying to faill misreably on the internet so I can grow

 ## Git & GitHub
-I'm starting by reviewing get.
+I'm starting by reviewing git.
 Since it's been a long time since I used the Git, I forgot all the commands.